Test-More/Test2-Plugin-Cover/README.md

 This tool is not intended to record comprehensive coverage information, if you want that use [Devel::Cover](https://metacpan.org/pod/Devel%3A%3ACover).

-This tool is intended to obtain and maintain lists of files that define subs which were executed by any given test.
+This tool is intended to obtain and maintain lists of files that were opened, or which define subs which were executed by any given test.
 This information is useful if you want to determine what test files to run after any given code change.

 The collected coverage data is contained in test2 events, if you use [Test2::Harness](https://metacpan.org/pod/Test2%3A%3AHarness) aka `yath` then this data can be logged and consumed by